ruippeixotog/scala-scraper/README.md

 ## Other DSL Features

-As shown before in the Quick Start section, one can try if an extractor works in a page and return an `Option` as the extracted content:
+As shown before in the Quick Start section, one can try if an extractor works in a page and obtain the extracted content wrapped in an `Option`:

 ```scala
 // Try to extract an element with id "title", return `None` if none exist